rmsrosa/rode_convergence_euler/docs/src/examples/04-allnoises.md

 EditURL = "https://github.com/rmsrosa/rode_conv_em/docs/literate/examples/04-allnoises.jl"
 ```

-# Non-homogenous linear system of RODEs with all implemented noises
+# Linear system with all implemented noises

 This time we consider a linear *system* of equations with a vector-valued noise composed of all the implemented noises.